Rubix982/Rubix982/README.md

 - Writing utilities to make things more observable, testable, and explainable

 That's all.
 Just trying to stay curious and consistent.

+## Research Alignment

+I maintain a basic concept project repository at [**open-concept-lab**](https://github.com/Rubix982/open-concept-lab) across security, AI, and systems that aim to show:

+- ✅ My hands-on understanding of low-level mechanics
+- 🧠 My ability to document, reason, and iterate publicly
+- 📎 My interest in bridging theory with practical tooling

+Specifically, I wanted to more closely align myself with research over:

+- Applied AI infrastructure and security
+- Systems and tooling for research reproducibility
+- Open-source DevSecOps and observability

+## My Profile Is About ...

+- 🔐 Projects focused on **DevSecOps, observability, and security automation**
+- 🧠 Tools that explore **AI + system design tradeoffs**, especially around reliability and compliance
+- 🧪 Research-inspired concepts like **reproducible evaluation**, **secure AI deployment**, and **pipeline introspection**
+- 📚 Thought experiments and **problem-driven brainstorming** — from protocol-level ideas to practical CLI tools

 ## Currently